 Oftentimes people don’t realize that their city’s zoning laws don’t allow pigs.
 Also, pot-bellied pigs can grow up to 300 pounds.

-Not far from The Pearly Acre, the Foster Farm Animal Sanctuary in Warkworth opened to one-hour Airbnb experiences in early October.
+Not far from The Pearly Acre, the Foster Farm Animal Sanctuary in Warkworth invites visitors to "Kiss a cow, pet a pig, love a sheep."

-Sanctuary owners Morgan and Kevin Foster plan to run the experience through the winter.
-The Foster’s purchased their farm in 2017 with a dream to take care of animals.
+Sanctuary owners Morgan and Kevin Foster plan to run the experience on select weekends.

 “I have always been an animal lover,” she said.

 It wasn’t difficult to find animals in need of homes.